shapelets/khiva/doc/sphinx/source/gettingStarted.rst

 We will use `Ubuntu 16.04 LTS <http://www.ubuntu.com>`_ as our example linux distribution.

 Once we have installed all TSA dependencies, we are ready to build and install TSA.
-First go to the directory where the source code is stored.
+First, go to the directory where the source code is stored.

 .. code-block:: bash